Haste Makes Waste | Exodus 2:11-15

 Let us see the consequences.

 Read Exodus 2:12 12Glancing this way and that and seeing no one, he killed the Egyptian and hid him in the sand.

 Moses looked this way and that way but unfortunately, Moses never looked up, God saw his actions.
 Moses acted in haste and committed murder.
 Child of God if you try to resolve any issue on your own, understand you are heading for a disaster.
 Now he had to hide the body, he had to cover up his act and the Bible says Moses hid him in the sand.
 Once you act in hastiness you are sure of trouble and the next thing people do is to cover up, cover up your acts.
 How many times have we acted in hastiness and ended up doing things to cover up our mistakes?

 Read Exodus 2:13-14 13The next day he went out and saw two Hebrews fighting.
 He asked the one in the wrong, “Why are you hitting your fellow Hebrew?”
 14 The man said, “Who made you ruler and judge over us?
 Are you thinking of killing me as you killed the Egyptian?”
 Then Moses was afraid and thought, “What I did must have become known.”

-Moses thought no one saw his act and covered up, but in fact people had seen him.
+Moses thought no one saw his act and covered up, but in fact, people had seen him.
 Many times, we feel no one has seen or knows our acts in secret but our understanding is wrong.
 Whatever we do is open before God and he will make it public one day.
-Hiding our wrong does not erase them, it only postpones its discovery.
+Hiding our wrongs does not erase them, it only postpones their discovery.